 Let's add some styling to our App like so.

-Voila, here we have a working example of our SPA with React Router trough headless Wordpress.
+Voilà, here we have a working example of our SPA with React Router trough headless WordPress.
 But there are some things missing.
-We still need to add our blog posts and 404 handling for react router.
+We still need to add our blog posts and 404 handling for the React Router.
 As you can see the pages will be switched instantly because we are not refreshing any page.
 This is one of the huge benefits or creating a website like this.

 We can do the same thing with our blog posts.
-Next we create a basic landing that page that will display our latests blogposts in a list.
+Next, we create a basic landing that page that will display our latest blogposts in a list.

 Let's start by creating a HomePage component.
 This will serve both as our landing page and homepage.
 Inside the

 components folder we can create a

 HomePage.js file.
 It will look something like this

 getAllPosts function to